PabloJRW/FC25-Players/README.md

 │   └── transformation_test.ipynb  # Jupyter notebook for testing data transformation
-├── requirements.txt               # File listing required Python libraries for the project ├── README.md                      # Project documentation providing an overview and instructions ├── .env                           # Configuration file (not included in the repo for security reasons).
+├── requirements.txt               # File listing required Python libraries for the project ├── README.md                      # Project documentation providing an overview and instructions ├── .env                           # Database credentials (not included in the repo for security reasons).
 └── fc25venv                       # Virtual environment directory for managing project dependencies
 ```